actswartz/ansible/LABS/08 Loops - Loop.md

 2. **Dictionary loops** (multiple parameters per item)
 3. **Structured loops for complex configurations** (ACLs)
 4. **Bonus – loop\_control** (making loops easier to debug and understand)

-By the end, you will see how loops can reduce duplication, improve readability, and make your playbooks far more scalable.

 ---